MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ---

-For information about the differences between the v1 and v2 endpoints, see the [Why update to Microsoft identity platform (v2.0)?](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-compare).
+For information about the differences between the v1 and v2 provider versions, see the [Why update to Microsoft identity platform (v2.0)?](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-compare).

 For complete information, see [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/azure/active-directory/develop/).